From Continuity to Smoothness

 which is exactly what we want.

-The counter-example of the previous section shows that, among arbitrary topological charts, this independence fails —
+it.
+The counter-example of the previous section shows that, among arbitrary topological charts, this independence fails.

-the cube-root chart can turn a smooth function into a non-smooth one.
-So we are not yet entitled to declare \(f\) smooth
+The chart appearing there turns a smooth function into a non-smooth one.
+So we are not yet entitled to declare \(f\)

-by checking it through any single chart.
-Independence of the chart is the property the entire construction must secure, and
+smooth by checking it through any single chart.
+Independence of the chart is the property the entire construction must

-the route to it is to restrict from the start to a collection of charts that agree with one another on differentiability,
+secure.
+The route to it is to restrict from the start to a collection of charts that agree with one another on

 Transition Maps and Smooth Compatibility